oldfolio/oldfolio.github.io/server.md

 ===========================================================================
 ```
 The gopher server's root directory (/var/gopher by default) and all of its contents need to be owned by user *geomyidae* and group *nobody*.
 Instead of *gophermap* files, geomyidae serves *index.gph* files.
-Of course, without an *index.gph* file, geomyidae will simply display a directories file contents.
+Of course, without an *index.gph* file, geomyidae will simply display a directory's file contents.

 - - -
 #### Server Naming Schemes